 There will be SIX online quizzes conducted via the CANVAS system throughout the course, among which five will be graded.
-The first quiz (Quiz 0) is a free trail to familiarize you with the online system and the score will not be counted.
+The first quiz (Quiz 0) is a free trail to familiarize you with the online system and your score will not be counted.

 Quizzes will cover lecture & tutorial materials, problem sets, and any assigned readings.
-A typical quiz will last 25 minutes, and mostly will be multiple-choice format.
+A typical quiz will last 25 minutes, and mostly will be multiple-choice and short-answer format.
 Sample practice questions are available on the course website to help you with the preparation.
-All students must independently take the quiz at the pre-specified time slot, usually from 3:50pm to 4:20pm on Tuesday during the tutorial lesson.
+All students must independently take the quiz at the pre-specified time slot, usually the last 30 minutes of your registered tutorial lesson.
 The quiz will not be open at any other times.
 Thus, it is your responsibility to find a quiet & comfortable place with stable internet connection and minimal intervention during this period.
 There will be NO make-up quizzes for whatever reasons.

-Collaboration or discussion while taking a quiz is strictly prohibited, as it is considered cheating and will be reported to the school.
+Collaboration or discussion while taking a quiz is strictly prohibited.
+It is considered cheating and will be reported to the school.
 Although I do not ban books, notes, and cheat sheets, I strongly recommend that you treat quizzes as closed-book exams.
-Time will be quite constrained, and you will surely run out of time if you have to go back and check your class notes.
+Time will be quite constrained, and you will surely run out of time if you have to constantly go back and check your books and notes.